 commitment to, you well know who, the source of all . . .”

 “Delightful,” says Jak.

-He hurries to his desk, scrawls, and returns, beaming.
+He hurries to his desk, scrawls a note and returns, beaming.
 “You’ve got to get it on the spot,” he explains.
 “I’ve lost stunning lines by not having tools handy.
 I’d learned to stash ink-pots all over the church, in the pulpit, in the confessional, everywhere.
-But ink and quill are messy, hard to employ in a spill-your-sins snuggery.
+Ink and quill are inconvenient to handle in a dim spill-your-sins snuggery.
 Capturing thoughts as they come to me, that problem has been solved by your delightful son.”

 “Solved by Bittor!
 How?”

 “A bright boy, our Bittor.
 He has stumbled across an amazing convenience, a stick of wood you write with.
-It sharpens to a fine point.
 No fuss, no quill to refresh.
-Take up the marvel and scratch away.
+Take up the marvel and work away.
 Slip it into a pocket, it will not poke a hole.
-I’ve added my twist to the process.
 I’ve cut the tool into pieces that can be concealed in my palm.
 I write, even at the altar.
 If the Lord chooses to present me with a verse during mass, I believe he intends me to get it down and not waste the time he took constructing it.
 I have paper and stub beneath cascades of fern.
-I reach in and scribble without it being noticed, even by my altar boys.
+I reach in and scribble without it being noticed, even by my altar assistants.
 The pencil is a gift from God.1 I carry one always.
 You never know when the perfect line will formulate, only to slip away before you get to an inkstand.”

 “My friend, the reason for my visit, he’s a poet also.
 The two of you are so alike, it gives me goosebumps.”

 “Enough of me.
 What’s behind this mysterious convocation?
 You have nothing to fear from me.
 I’ve just told you my deepest, darkest secret.
-Spit it out. ”
+Tell me yours.”